+In other words, both the works on general-sum games that obtain surplus \(\Omega(T)\) and the works on zero-sum games that obtain surplus \(\Omega(T^{1/2})\) revolve around the same central question:

-\paragraph{Dynamics-Specific Analysis.} The technical foundation for our discrete-continuous bridge is rooted in the work of \citet{kwon2014continuoustimeapproachonlineoptimization}, who formalize the disparity'' between continuous and discrete time to provide a unified treatment of FTRL regret through potential-based decompositions.
-The most closely related thread to our work involves optimizers that explicitly anticipate the learner's update rule. \citet{assos2024maximizing} adopt this ``white-box'' view, designing optimal strategies against Replicator Dynamics (the continuous-time analogue of MWU) and providing discrete-time guarantees for MWU.
+\paragraph{The $o(T)$ Regime.} It is important to note that $\Omega(T)$ {exploitation is not inevitable under all conditions}. \citet{zhao2026noregretstrategicallyrobustlearning} identify conditions in single-item auctions where monotone bidding strategies combined with gradient feedback render learners ``strategically robust,'' preventing the auctioneer from exceeding Myerson's optimal revenue.
+The authors provided results where saturated surplus is tightly $\Theta(\sqrt{T})$. {The most closely related thread to our work involves optimizers that explicitly anticipate the learner's update rule. \citet{assos2024maximizing} adopt this ``white-box'' view, designing optimal strategies against Replicator Dynamics (the continuous-time analogue of MWU) and providing discrete-time guarantees for MWU.
 Our work aligns with this ``control-theoretic'' approach but generalizes the scope significantly.
 Instead of focusing solely on MWU/Replicator dynamics, we develop a unified theory for the entire FTRL family.